farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 See [tutorials](./tutorials.html) for instructions on how to set up cloud providers to run Hubble.

-You will need RPC endpoints for Ethereum nodes on L1 Mainnet and L1 Goerli.
+You will need RPC endpoints for Ethereum nodes on L2 OP Mainnet, L1 Mainnet and L1 Goerli.
 We recommend using a service like [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/).

-## Installing Hubble

-You can install and run Hubble various ways depending on how much flexibility you need.

-### Install via installation script
+## Install via Script

-This is the easiest way to install and run Hubble.
-On a Linux server, just run
+The install script is the simplest way to set up Hubble.

 ```bash
 curl -sSL https://download.thehubble.xyz/bootstrap.sh | bash
 ```

-This will install and configure all dependencies automatically, and install the `hubble.sh` script into `~/hubble` for future use.
-Monitoring is set up automatically, and you can view the grafana dashboard by navigating to `http://localhost:3000` in your browser.
+*If you're using macOS, you'll need to have docker installed and running.*

+Hubble will be installed into `~/hubble` and will be run via Docker in the background, along with Grafana and Prometheus for [monitoring](monitoring.md).
+If you have trouble with the script, try [installing via docker](#install-via-docker).

-#### Upgrading Hubble
+### Upgrading Hubble

-To upgrade your hubble via the script, run
+Upgrade Hubble to the latest version by running

 ```bash
 cd ~/hubble && ./hubble.sh upgrade
 ```

-### Install via docker container
+## Install via Docker

-This method allows you to manage your docker containers and config manually.
+Hubble can also be set up by running the docker image directly.
+To do this:

 1. Check out the [hub-monorepo](https://github.com/farcasterxyz/hub-monorepo) locally.
 2. From the root of this folder navigate to `apps/hubble`